About the CZI Community Space

-Nonprofit organizations that are 501(c)(3)s based in San Mateo County and serving San Mateo County residents, and are mission-aligned with the Chan Zuckerberg Initiative, as well as San Mateo County government agencies, will have access to reserve the Community Space once per quarter for meetings, programming, or events.
+Organizations that are 501(c)(3)s based in San Mateo County and serving San Mateo County residents, and are mission-aligned with the Chan Zuckerberg Initiative, as well as San Mateo County government agencies, will have access to reserve the Community Space once per month for meetings, programming, or events beginning around Fall 2022.

 We offer a variety of layout options and amenities.
-Layout arrangements must be confirmed 24 hours prior to the event start time.
-Learn more about room setup options here.
+Layout arrangements cannot be modified less than 1 business day prior to the event start time.

-Facilities support will be provided to assist with event setup and breakdown, as necessary.
-Representatives from CZI will staff events in the main event space as needed, including AV technicians who will help manage AV at events.
+A CZI Community Team member will be onsite to provide event support and manage guest check-in.
+Facilities support will be provided to assist with furniture setup and breakdown as necessary.
+Representatives from CZI will staff events in the Main Event Space as needed, including AV technicians who will help manage AV at events.

-The Community Space meeting rooms and the main event space are equipped with wireless internet, Zoom video conferencing capabilities, and presentation screens.
-Each meeting room has instructions on how to initiate and launch meetings.
+The Community Space conference rooms and the Main Event Space are equipped with wireless internet, video/phone conferencing capabilities, and presentation screens.
+Each conference room has instructions on how to initiate and launch meetings.

-Each room is equipped with power adapters and presentation cables.
-The main event space is equipped with microphones and AV equipment.
+The Redwood and Sequoia conference rooms are equipped with power adapters and presentation cables.
+The Main Event Space is equipped with microphones and AV equipment.

 Community Space members can bring in food like snacks, homemade items, beverages, and more.

 Members can also use catering services for their events.
-We’ve compiled a list of vendors, menus, and pricing for your convenience and can share that list upon request.
 Outside caterers and vendors will need to provide a certificate of insurance one week before your event.

 Organizations using catering services will have access to the catering kitchen upon request.
-The catering kitchen includes: holding hot boxes, refrigerator, dishwasher, two microwaves, and an ice machine.
+The catering kitchen includes: holding hot boxes, refrigerators, dishwashers, two microwaves, and an ice machine.
 There is no additional heating equipment in this space.